 When do we use "naught"?

-Because it's an old-fashioned word, you almost never use "naught" nowadays.
-In the contemporary vocabulary, "nothing" is much more frequently used.
-But when you do use it, make sure you spell it like this only if you communicate in American English.
+Because it's an old-fashioned word, you'll almost never hear "naught" used nowadays.
+In contemporary vocabulary, "nothing" is much more frequently used.
+But when you do use it, make sure you spell it like this when communicating in American English.
 That's where it will be welcomed.

 Example: I am just an ordinary person, naught more. - "naught" replaces "nothing" here.